EtienneAribaud/polymer-cv-generator/README.md

-# Polymer App Toolbox - Starter Kit
+# Polymer CV Generator

-This template is a starting point for building apps using a drawer-based layout.
-The layout is provided by `app-layout` elements.

-This template, along with the `polymer-cli` toolchain, also demonstrates use of the "PRPL pattern" This pattern allows fast first delivery and interaction with the content at the initial route requested by the user, along with fast subsequent navigation by pre-caching the remaining components required by the app and
+This template, along with the `polymer-cli` toolchain, demonstrates use of the "PRPL pattern" This pattern allows fast first delivery and interaction with the content at the initial route requested by the user, along with fast subsequent navigation by pre-caching the remaining components required by the app and